camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 # Integration Use Cases

-Depending on the application and process engine setup, you can either use `camunda-engine-plugin-spin` and `camunda-spin-core` (plus individual data formats) or `camunda-engine-plugin-spin` and `camunda-spin-dataformat-all`.
+Depending on the application and process engine setup, it is recommended to use either `camunda-engine-plugin-spin` and `camunda-spin-core` (plus individual data formats) or `camunda-engine-plugin-spin` and `camunda-spin-dataformat-all`.
 The following sections explain when to use which for the most common use cases.

 ## Embedded Process Engine